snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 <blockquote>
 Given a version number MAJOR.MINOR.PATCH, increment the:

-	MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards-compatible manner, and PATCH version when you make backwards-compatible bug fixes.
+- MAJOR version when you make incompatible API changes,<br />
+- MINOR version when you add functionality in a backwards-compatible manner, and<br />
+- PATCH version when you make backwards-compatible bug fixes.
 </blockquote>

 It is important to understand what backwards compatibility means here.
 For SemVer, backwards compatibility is about providing guarantees (through version numbers), that a piece of software can update its dependency on a SemVer-respecting dependency without either: